Published: January 19, 2022

 25. The official WordPress support forum has over 2 million topics.

-More than 2 million topics are covered in the official WordPress support forum.
-This means that regardless of how new you are to the world of web design, you can find a solution to any issue you run into.
-According to the latest live chat statistics, 71% of customers prefer live chat, and WordPress recognizes the importance of offering live chat support.
+The official WordPress support forum covers more than 2 million topics, based on the latest WordPress site stats.
+Regardless of how new you are to the world of web design, you can find a solution to any issue you run into.
+According to the latest live chat statistics, 71% of customers prefer to use live chat, and WordPress recognizes the importance of offering live chat support.
 However, this type of support is only available to the platform’s paying customers.

-Google blacklists 70,000 websites every week due to security issues.
-50,000 of them are blacklisted for phishing, while the rest are put out of commission due to malware issues.
+WordPress considers security a top priority.
+That said, Google blacklists over 10,000 websites daily due to security issues.
+Around 50,000 of them are blacklisted weekly because of phishing.
+The rest are put out of commission, due to malware issues, as confirmed by statistics on WordPress.

-Not even a third of all WordPress users bother to update the software to the latest version available.
-This more than just puts them at a disadvantage with competitors; it also presents a huge security risk.
+Although WordPress keeps encouraging users to install the latest version, not even a third of them bother to update the software to the latest one available.
+This doesn’t just put their sites at a disadvantage with competitors, but it also presents a huge security risk.

 28. 39% of hacked WordPress websites ran on outdated versions of the CMS.

-This demonstrates just how dangerous it can be to run an old version of the software.
-WordPress safety statistics suggest that new updates cover a majority of the bugs found in the previous versions, increasing users’ security immensely.
+This percentage demonstrates just how dangerous it can be to run an old version of the software.
+WordPress user statistics suggest that new updates cover most bugs found in the previous versions, increasing users’ security immensely.

-29. 52% of the reported WordPress vulnerabilities are related to plugins.
+29. 98% of WordPress vulnerabilities are due to plugins.

 How long has WordPress been around?